ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 1. The Group Manager considers the group name GROUPNAME of the OSCORE group associated with R.

-2. The Group Manager retrieves the stored Access Token for the Administrator.
-Then, it checks whether GROUPNAME matches with the group name pattern specified in any scope entry of the 'scope' claim in the Access Token.
+2. The Group Manager retrieves the stored access token for the Administrator.
+Then, it checks whether GROUPNAME matches with the group name pattern specified in any scope entry of the 'scope' claim in the access token.

 3. The link to the group-configuration resource R is added to the list L only in case of a positive match.